alleycaaat/frontend-mentor/README.md

 # frontend-mentor

-These are the projects I've completed on [frontendmentor](https://www.frontendmentor.io/).
+These are the projects I've completed offered from [frontendmentor](https://www.frontendmentor.io/).

 ## Product Preview Card